Long QT syndrome: Andersen–Tawil syndrome (LQT7)

 LQT7, also known as Andersen–Tawil syndrome, is characterised by a triad of features – in addition to a prolonged QT interval, those affected may experience intermittent weakness often occurring at times when blood potassium concentrations are low (hypokalaemic periodic paralysis), and characteristic facial and skeletal abnormalities such as a small lower jaw (micrognathia), low set ears, and fused or abnormally angled fingers and toes (syndactyly and clinodactyly).
-The condition is inherited in an autosomal-dominant manner and is caused by mutations in the KCNJ2 gene which encodes the potassium channel protein Kir2.1.
+The condition is inherited in an autosomal-dominant manner.
+It is caused by mutations in the KCNJ2 gene which encodes the potassium channel protein Kir2.1.

 Timothy syndrome (LQT8)

-LQT8, also known as Timothy syndrome combines a prolonged QT interval with fused fingers or toes (syndactyly).
+LQT8, also known as Timothy syndrome, combines a prolonged QT interval with fused fingers or toes (syndactyly).
 Abnormalities of the structure of the heart are commonly seen including ventricular septal defect, tetralogy of Fallot, and hypertrophic cardiomyopathy.
 The condition presents early in life and the average life expectancy is 2.5 years with death most commonly caused by ventricular arrhythmias.
 Many children with Timothy syndrome who survive longer than this have features of autism spectrum disorder.
 Timothy syndrome is caused by variants in the calcium channel Cav1.2 encoded by the gene CACNA1c.